Why families and educators are choosing home-based care for childrenJuly 14, 2022

 Many potential educators wonder if their home is suitable for a Family Day Care service.
 Most free-standing houses are perfectly acceptable, and the educator doesn’t need to dedicate their whole home to Family Day Care.
 “We will register different parts of the house,” Lisa says.
 For educators living in a unit, they are required to be on the ground floor, and if they don’t have a courtyard, they must have access to a nearby park.
 There is ample opportunity for questions and discussion as potential educators discern whether Family Day Care is for them.

 More than just a care transaction, it is the sense of community formed through Family Day Care that families love.
 Educators make a concerted effort to forge connections between families, with one CatholicCare educator organising a meditation session for the mums.
-In an industry where many centre-based educators are overworked and underpaid, Family Day Care has more appeal now than ever before.
 When educators are happy, motivated, and empowered, so too are the children.
 The flow on effect is inevitable.